 Thanks to the National Gallery’s partnership with Credit Suisse, from October 2015 to April 2018, the Gallery has worked in partnership with City Year UK to deliver an innovative bespoke personal and cultural development opportunity for students and the charity's volunteers at four inner-city schools in London and Birmingham.

 City Year UK challenges 18 to 25-year-olds from diverse backgrounds to tackle educational inequality by undertaking a year of service volunteering as a ‘near peer’ role model, mentor, and tutor in a school.
 These volunteers support students from inner-city schools to enjoy and improve their learning.

-This project piloted new methodologies for engaging students who wouldn’t necessarily visit the Gallery or engage with our paintings, and for coaching City Year UK volunteers in using the collection to enrich the students’ learning and personal development.
+This project has piloted new methodologies for engaging students who wouldn’t necessarily visit the Gallery or engage with our paintings, and for coaching City Year UK volunteers in using the collection to enrich the students’ learning and personal development.

-National Gallery staff and specialist arts practitioners engaged 50 Key Stage 3 students and 18 City Year UK volunteers in a creative project focused on personal development and learning through art and design.
-Caravaggio’s Supper at Emmaus, Treck’s Vanitas Still Life, Degas’s Miss La La at the Cirque Fernando and Bellows’s Men of the Docks were the stimuli for coaching and learning programmes specially designed for City Year UK volunteers and for students.
+Each year National Gallery staff and specialist arts practitioners engage 50 students, age 11–14, and 20 volunteer mentors in a creative project focused on personal development and learning through art and design.
+Paintings from the collection selected on a particular theme provide inspiration for coaching and learning programmes specially designed for volunteer mentors and their students.